Linn Area Credit Union’s response to COVID-19 (Coronavirus)

 Face coverings required in branches

-In keeping with our focus on the health and safety of our employees, members, and communities, as of Monday, August 3, members and visitors who come inside our branches will be required to wear a face covering.
+In keeping with our focus on the health and safety of our employees, members, and communities, members and visitors who come inside our branches will be required to wear a face covering.
 This additional safety measure has been recommended by the CDC to help slow community spread of COVID-19.
 Our employees will continue to wear masks when they interact with you in our branches.

 If you prefer not to wear a mask, you may choose to conduct your transaction in our drive-thru or use one of our many electronic services.